wmo-im/GTStoWIS2/message_format/README.rst

    decimal marker allows for different users to give different levels of precision (milliseconds, microseconds, etc...) without ambiguity.

-   In ISO8601 when times do not include a timezone marker, it is assumed to be local.
-   In the meteorological domain, UTC is more natural.
-Leaving the Z out seems reasonable.

-   The date stamp is critical for subscribers to prevent message loss by knowing their lag (how far behind the publisher they are.)
+   The date-time stamp is critical for subscribers to prevent message loss by knowing their lag (how far behind the publisher they are.)

 *  The *baseUrl* marks the static starting point to build the complete download URL.